tomatolog/manticore/doc/sphinx.rst

 Finally, the third argument is an error flag.
 UDF can raise it to indicate that some kinda of an internal error happened, the UDF can not continue, and the query should terminate early.
-You should notuse this for argument type checks or for any other error reporting that is likely to happen during normal use.
+You should **not** use this for argument type checks or for any other error reporting that is likely to happen during normal use.
 This flag is designed to report sudden critical runtime errors, such as running out of memory.